Jose Dedeurwaerder

-Jose Joseph Dedeurwaerder (born December 31, 1932) is a Belgian business executive who served as chief executive officer of American Motors Corporation and Interbrew.
+Jose Joseph Dedeurwaerder (born December 31, 1932) is a Belgian business executive who was chief executive officer of American Motors Corporation and Interbrew.

 Early life

 Dedeurwaerder was born in Brussels on December 31, 1932, to Louis and Philippine (Paternot) Dedeurwaerder.
 On May 15, 1954, he married Nelly Antoinette Clemens.
 They have one daughter.

 Career

 Renault

 Dedeurwaerder joined Renault in 1958 as manufacturing director at the Vilvoorde Renault Factory.
 From 1967 to 1973, he was the industrial director for Renault Argentina.
 He then spent the next three years as the chief executive officer of Renault México.
 In 1976, he became the director of stamping and assembly at the Douai Renault Factory.

 American Motors

 On December 16, 1980, Renault became the principal owner of American Motors.
 The following September, Dedeurwaerder joined AMC as executive vice president for manufacturing.
 In 1982, Gerald C. Meyers stepped down as chairman and CEO of American Motors.
 Meyers was replaced by president W. Paul Tippett Jr., who in turn was succeeded by Dedeurwaerder.
 On September 28, 1984, Dedeurwaerder was promoted to CEO, with Tippett remaining on as chairman.
 On February 25, 1985, AMC announced its first full-year profit since 1979.
 The success was short-lived as on July 31, 1985, AMC announced that it has received a $50 million loan from Renault following a second-quarter loss of $70.4 million.
 In January 1986, Dedeurwaerder was named Renault's executive vice president of worldwide sales and marketing.
 He remained president and CEO, and chairman of the executive committee at AMC until March 23, 1986, when he was succeeded in the former two roles by Joseph E. Cappy.
 On November 17, 1986, Renault chairman Georges Besse was assassinated by a member of a French far-left extremist group, Action Directe.
 Dedeurwaerder was mentioned as a possible successor, but the company instead went with Raymond Levy, who wanted to divest Renault of its investment in American Motors.
 On March 9, 1987, Chrysler purchased Renault's share in American Motors, plus all the remaining shares, for about $1.5 billion ($ in dollars).